r4dl/StopThePop/README.md

 ### Running

-The implementation includes 4 flavors of Gaussian Splatting:
+Our implementation includes 4 flavors of Gaussian Splatting:

 <table>
 <tr>